codenet/col733-cloud/compute-tf.md

 	classDef autodiff fill: orange;
 ```

+Notice that `AssignAdd` has a control edge to `Read` to start next iteration.
+Since, TensorFlow's dataflow graph allows mixing mutable variables with
+stateless operators, we can easily implement *synchronous training* by adding a
+queue to collect all the parameter updates before forwarding them to
+`AssignAdd`.

+### Heterogenous execution
 After preparing the unified dataflow graph, TensorFlow *lowers* the graph on
 available heterogenous devices.
 While lowering, operators using the same
 variable reference such as `Read` and `Assign-f` must come to the same *device*.
-Therefore, variable edges never cross device boundaries.
-If there is a data edge
+In other words, variable edges never cross device boundaries.
+Doing so enables
+making `Assign-f`s and `Read`s to the same variable atomic without any
+additional synchronization.

-crossing device boundary, special `Send` and `Recv` operators are inserted.
+If there is a data edge crossing device boundary, special `Send` and `Recv`
-These operators have customized implementations for fast data transfer:
+operators are inserted.
+These operators have customized implementations for
-`cudaMemCpyAsync` if workers are CPU/GPU on same machine, DMA to transfer
+fast data transfer: `cudaMemCpyAsync` if workers are CPU/GPU on same machine,
-between two GPUs on same machine, and TCP/RDMA for transfer between remote
+DMA to transfer between two GPUs on same machine, and TCP/RDMA for transfer
-machines.
+between remote machines.

 ```mermaid
 graph LR